rth/data-science-workshop-2021/README.md

 #### Option 1 (recommended): Install Anaconda

-For first time users and people not fully confident with using the command line, we recommend installing Anaconda, by downloading the Python 3.x installer from <https://www.anaconda.com/products/individual#Downloads>.
+For first time users and people not fully confident with using the command line, we recommend installing Anaconda, by downloading the Python 3.x installer from: <https://www.anaconda.com/products/individual#Downloads>.
 Recent computers will require the 64-Bit installer.

 For more details, check the Anaconda installation instructions for your operating system:
 - [Windows](https://docs.anaconda.com/anaconda/install/windows/)